-- 32. Many CCA countries do not have comprehensive and unified medium-term budgeting.
-For instance, capital and recurrent budgets may be prepared by separate ministries without using program classification, or accounts do not adequately distinguish between recurrent and capital spending, leading to possible underestimation of costs.
+Many CCA countries do not have comprehensive and unified medium-term budgeting.
+For instance, capital and recurrent budgets are prepared by separate ministries without using program classification or accounts do not adequately distinguish between recurrent and capital spending, leading to possible underestimation of costs.
 At the same time, capital spending is often not projected beyond the budget year, making it difficult to assess whether investment projects are sustainable.
 Even when projections are available, they are not necessarily published or integrated into a medium-term budget framework.
-As a result, many CCA countries exhibit large deviations between budgets and outturns. - 33.
-Stronger budgetary institutions and medium-term budgeting would foster credibility and efficiency of public spending, and promote fiscal sustainability.
+As a result, many CCA countries exhibit large deviations between budgets and outturns.

+Stronger budgetary institutions and medium-term budgeting would foster credibility and efficiency in public spending and would promote fiscal sustainability.
 Governments should have a holistic view of their expenditures, meaning that all expenditure decisions (including public investment) are considered together, leading to better prioritization among competing items.
-All public investments, including PPPs, should be fully integrated into spending plans, authorized by the legislature and disclosed in budget documentation to ensure adequate oversight and transparency.
-In addition, public investment should take into account immediate capital outlays and future operating and maintenance costs, and be set in a multi-year budgeting framework, so that overall expenditures are fully aligned and compatible with projected resource envelopes over the medium-term.
+All public investments, including PPPs, should be fully integrated into spending plans, authorized by the legislature, and disclosed in budget documentation to ensure adequate oversight and transparency.
+In addition, public investment should take into account immediate capital outlays and future operating and maintenance costs, and should be set in a multiyear budgeting framework, so that expenditures are fully aligned and compatible with projected resource envelopes over the medium term.